Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 7. They have five toes instead of the usual four on each foot.

-8. Silkie roosters are known for their loud and distinctive crowing.
+8. Silkie roosters have a reputation for their loud and distinctive crowing.

 9. The Chinese name for Silkie chickens is “wu gu ji,” meaning “black-boned chicken.”